-This benefit applies while you are in a period of unemployment for 12 months or less from your usual occupation.
-If you meet the claim requirements for Income Protection Cover (section 8.3) or Mortgage and Living Cover (section 10.3) we pay you a monthly disability benefit.
+This benefit applies when you are in a period of unemployment for 12 months or less from your usual occupation.
+If you meet the claim requirements for Income Protection Cover (section 8.3) and/or Mortgage and Rent Cover (section 10.1) we pay you a monthly disability benefit.